-Provides a review of the State of Colorado's requirement for new developments to have an adequate and sustainable water supply and how to develop standards for municipal and county water supply.
+Reviews the State of Colorado's requirement for new developments to have an adequate and sustainable water supply and how to develop municipal and county water supply standards.

 Water adequacy rules link supply side management to demand side management.
 States across the West have adopted state statutes intended to protect communities from the threat of not having adequate water supplies for new development recognizing that: